PinFlow Back to app

 Your rights (GDPR & CCPA)

 Depending on where you live, you may have the right to access the personal data we hold about you, request a copy of it, ask us to correct inaccuracies, or ask us to delete it.
-You also have the right to object to or restrict certain types of processing, and to withdraw your consent at any time (which you can do by revoking Pinterest access and requesting account deletion).
+You also have the right to object to or restrict certain types of processing, and to withdraw your consent at any time (which you can do by revoking connected-platform access and requesting account deletion).

 If you're a California resident, you have the right to know what personal information we collect, the right to delete it, and the right to opt out of its sale — though we don't sell personal information, so the last right doesn't apply here.